Dartmouth Transfer Acceptance Rate and Requirements — 2025

 Dartmouth Transfer GPA & SAT/ACT

-According to the college, most successful transfers have at least a 3.7 GPA in college.
+According to the college, most successful transfers have at least a 3.7 GPA.
 In our experience working with successful Dartmouth transfers, an A average and SAT/ACT scores of 1500+ will put an applicant in the strongest position.

-- Required of all applicants.
-Please choose one of the following prompts and respond in 200-250 words:
+Required of all transfer applicants, please choose one of the following prompts and respond in 200-250 words:

 - What excites you?

-Again, this is not yet confirmed, so we would recommend waiting to get started on these essays until the official Dartmouth transfer app becomes available in early 2023.
+We would recommend waiting to get started on these essays until the official Dartmouth transfer app becomes available in early 2025.

-The Dartmouth transfer decision date for fall enrollment is in early May.
+The Dartmouth transfer decision date for fall enrollment is in mid-May.

 Final Thoughts – Dartmouth College Transfer Acceptance Rate